agrosek/MEPS/README.md

 # MEPS Data Analysis
-This repository is for accessing MEPS data using R & RStudio and then analyzing the data using Python & Jupyter Notebooks.
+This repository is for accessing MEPS data using R & RStudio and analyzing the data using Python & Jupyter Notebooks.

 Codebook: https://tinyurl.com/y25r78pe
 Prescribed Meds: https://tinyurl.com/y66mxlbm